glangsto/analyze/README.md

 *.hot Hot load data for calibration.

-data-17nov03    Selection of data for testing plotting functions.
-Older format spectra
+R     Function to call r.py, which plots raw spectra

+r.py  Python function to read the spectra and plot them

-data-18apr13    Selection of data for testing plotting functions.
-Newer format spectra
+data  Selection of data for testing plotting functions.

+images Directory containing images for documenting the useage

 Support functions
 =================